-According to QuoteWizard, a company that specializes in comparing insurance quotes for 30 different insurance companies, you should shop around for new coverage if your insurer recently raised your rates because of a recent moving violation ticket; and this is especially true if you’re considered a high risk driver based on a bad driving record.
+According to QuoteWizard, you should shop around for new coverage if your insurer recently raised your rates because of a recent moving violation ticket; and this is especially true if you’re considered a high risk driver based on a bad driving record.
 The same advice holds true if your car insurance was canceled or not renewed due to multiple infractions.
 The reason for this is simple: auto insurance companies have unique ways of evaluating risk — and that results in a broad range of potential rates.

 If you have one or more tickets on your driving record, here are several additional tips to help ensure you’re getting the lowest auto insurance rates possible: